Valium Overdose – Symptoms, Dangers and Prevention

 How Much Is Too Much Valium?

 Valiums side effects are often at their worst during the overdose.
 So deciphering how much is too much valium is vital.
 It is often down to the individual how much valium it takes to overdose.
 As previously stated, factors such as BMI and tolerance both play a big part in the amount.
 However, in most cases, too much valium is taking more than was prescribed.
-If the current valium dose has become ineffective, then you should always consult with a medical professional before making any rash decisions and increase valium dosage yourself.
+If the current valium dose has become ineffective, then one should always consult with a medical professional before making any rash decisions and increase valium dosage.

 Valium overdose is often caused by people taking higher doses than they were recommended.
 Other causes consist of: